jackgidding/RepData_PeerAssessment1/PA1_template.md

 #### Dataset with missing values filled in

-A new dataset was created, above, that is equal to the original dataset but with the missing data filled in.
+A new dataset was created (above) that is equal to the original dataset but with the missing data filled in.
+The new dataset can be compared to data.activity, shown previously in the Process section of this report, to compare the filled in NA values.

 ```r